protesilaos/my-website/_codelog/2023-05-29-denote-rename-buffer-mode.md

 `denote-rename-buffer-with-identifier` for guidance on how to write a custom function.

+Note that renaming a _buffer_ is not the same as renaming a _file_ (Denote can do both).
+The former is just for ease-of-use inside of Emacs.
+Whereas the latter is for writing changes to disk, making them available to all programs.

 I don't know when I will be able to release version `2.0.0`.
 Hopefully soon.